ollybolly/iNaturalist-Bioblitz-Data-Exploration/DATA_DIVE_GUIDE.md

 1. **R** 4.0 or newer. https://cran.r-project.org/
 2. **RStudio Desktop.** https://posit.co/download/rstudio-desktop/
 3. **Quarto.** https://quarto.org/ Needed to render the deck.
-RStudio ships with a copy; if rendering fails, install Quarto and the `quarto` R package.
+RStudio ships with a copy.
+The script also needs the `quarto` R package, which it does **not** install for you, so run `install.packages("quarto")` once if rendering reports it is missing.
+4. **Optional: Python 3 with `python-pptx`.** Used only to restyle the PowerPoint to full-bleed navy.
+Install with `pip install python-pptx`.
+Without it, the PowerPoint still renders, just without the restyle.

 ### R packages (installed automatically on first run)